RkayG/AirBnB_clone/README.md

 ### Using the Console

-The AirBnB console can be run both interactively and non-interactively.
+The AirBnB_clone console can be run both interactively and non-interactively.
 To run the console in non-interactive mode, pipe any command(s) into an execution of the file `console.py` at the command line.